 Since the early age of 8, Lauren Sarantopulos's roots have been intertwined in nature and art.
 Raised in Colorado and Wyoming, she was lucky to grow up in wildly beautiful states and spent countless hours exploring the outdoors and its wildlife.
 As Lauren's fascination with nature and interest in art grew, she began painting the animals she Ioved to observe as a means of developing a unique style while feeding her love of the environment.

-I believe giving back to the wild is imperative to its protection, and to play my part, a % of the profits of my sales are donated to Defenders of Wildlife.
+I believe giving back to the wild is imperative to its protection, and to play my part a percentage of my sales are donated to Defenders of Wildlife.
 Defenders of Wildlife is a U.S.-based national conservation organization dedicated to the protection and restoration of imperiled species and their habitats in North America.
-Learn more at www.defenders.org
+Learn more at www.defenders.org."